 Under FIRPTA, a non-U.S. shareholder is taxed on distributions attributable to gain from sales of U.S. real property interests as if such gain were effectively connected with a U.S. business of the non-U.S. shareholder.
 A non-U.S. shareholder thus would be taxed on such a distribution at the normal capital gain rates applicable to U.S. shareholders (subject to applicable alternative minimum tax and a special alternative minimum tax in the case of a nonresident alien individual).
 A corporate non-U.S. shareholder not entitled to treaty relief or exemption also may be subject to the 30% branch profits tax on distributions subject to FIRPTA.
-The Company must withhold and remit to the Internal Revenue Service 35% of any distributions to non-U.S. shareholder may receive a credit against its FIRPTA tax liability for the amount the Company withholds.
+The Company must withhold and remit to the Internal Revenue Service 35% of any distributions to non-U.S. shareholder share designated as capital gain dividends, or, if greater, 35% of a distribution that could have been designated as a capital gain dividend.
+A non-U.S. shareholder may receive a credit against its FIRPTA tax liability for the amount the Company withholds.